farmOS/farmOS-map/examples/README.md

-This directory includes demo projects which can be used to profile the performance differences between different ways of using farmOS-map.
+This directory includes demo projects which can be used to profile the performance differences between different ways of using nfa-map.

 ## Getting started